allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 }
 ```

-Dyld closure contains fully resolved dylib dependency tree.
-That means: no more
+Dyld closure contains a&nbsp;fully resolved dylib dependency tree.
+That means:
-expensive dylibs searching.
+no more expensive dylibs searching.

 ### Dyld3 closure cache